-ACEMAPP is a software program used in the nursing program at MCCC to help organize/store COVID vaccination/or exemption documents.
+ACEMAPP is a software program used in the nursing program at MCCC to help organize/store health documents, CPR cards, background check information as well various other mandatory requirements, COVID vaccination/or exemption documents.
 It is also used to assign students to clinical rotations and assure all requirements are met and current.